Change the Private IP address#

 You have a Single-Server Carbonio with IP address 10.0.0.50 and subnet 10.0.0.1/24.
 You need to move it to a different IP in a different subnet and assign it the new IP address 192.168.10.50 (subnet 192.168.10.1/24).

-Before starting, make sure that all Carbonio services are in running state, that is, when you execute as the zextras user the command zmcontrol status, all services are shown as Running.
+Before starting, make sure that all Carbonio services are in running state.

-When you physically change the IP address (e.g., you change the configuration of the router or switch to serve a new IP to Carbonio), you will see that almost all Carbonio services are stopped, because they can not bind to the (new) IP address.
+When you physically change the IP address you will see that almost all Carbonio services are stopped, because they can not bind to the (new) IP address.

 To fix the problem, here are the steps to change Carbonio configuration, keeping in mind that:

-In all cases, execute also the tasks listed in Sections Modify Preview Component Configuration and Modify Carbonio VideoServer Configuration.
+In all cases, execute also the tasks listed in Section Modify Carbonio VideoServer Configuration.

 Modify Network Configuration#